mohammad-jaffal/medically-project/README.md

    ```sh
    git clone https://github.com/mohammad-jaffal/medically-project.git
    ```
-2. Install packages for the React project
+2. Install the packages for the React project
    ```sh
    npm install
    ```
-3. Install packages for the Flutter project
+3. Install the packages for the Flutter project
    ```sh
    flutter pub get
    ```
-4. Start backend server in cmd
+4. Start the backend server in cmd
    ```sh
    php artisan serve
    ```
-5. Create agora project on the [agora](https://console.agora.io/) console and update app id in flutter project, then generate access token for each accepted doctor
+5. Create an agora project on the [agora](https://console.agora.io/) console and update the app id in the flutter project, then generate an access token for each accepted doctor

 <br><br>